zillionare/quantstats-reloaded/README.md

 ## P.S.

 Ranaroussi's Quantstats is a highly favored strategy metric evaluation library among quants, boasting over 5k stars on GitHub.
-However, it has been more than eight months since its last release, and several critical bugs remain unresolved, rendering some fundamental functions inoperable (e.g., Issue 416 makes most calculations impossible under Python 3.12).
+However, it has been more than eight months since its last release, and several critical bugs remain unresolved, rendering some fundamental functions inoperable (e.g., Issue 416 makes we cannot import quantstats in Python 3.12).

 Given that we've consistently recommended this library to students in our quantitative trading courses, we feel obliged to contribute to its maintenance and ensure timely releases of updated versions.